tnhaider/poetry-emotion/tsv/README.md

 3. Two newlines separate poems
 4. Per line: tab separates text and annotations.
 There are two annotations per line, corresponding to the two annotators.
 5. Each annotator annotates 1 or 2 emotions per line.
 Emotion separator is "---"

+**NB** This directory does not include the 48 gold standard annotated poems.